 Last edited by Montreal300; 02-05-2012 at 11:10 AM.

-Predator, CAI, MDS indicator, ESP/BAS defeat switch, Tranzformer, blacked out wire mesh grille, smoked and flashing side markers, 9005 2400k 65W fogs, Euro rear fogs, debadged and demolded, 255/45/20 Nitto 420's, Boss 338 wheels, painted calipers.
-Glovebox & cup holder LED Mod.
+inTune 91 CAI, MDS indicator, ESP/BAS defeat switch, Tranzformer, blacked out wire mesh grille, smoked and flashing side markers, 9005 2400k 65W fogs, Euro rear fogs, debadged and demolded, 255/45/20 Nitto 420's, Boss 338 wheels, painted calipers.
+Glovebox, ash tray, door pockets, overhead console & cup holder LED additions.
 Blastin Bob 6db reso delete pipes.
 Euro LED side signal repeaters, 55/35 window tint, BT catch can.
 Color matched tail lights.
 Custom front lip.
 LED interior lighting.
 BT interior stuff.
 Lowered on BCR Coilovers.
+Front mounted parking sensors.
+180 degree T-stat.

 ^^Maybe, yellows are extremely mellow toned and don't shine as far.
 I bet it's just a typo though.